The real story of psychiatry

 Part 2 of this series, Rockefeller Foundation and the failure of psychiatry as a science, described the lack of a scientific foundation that existed within psychiatry throughout the first half of the 20th century.

-Indeed, during the mid-20th century, public confidence in the credibility of psychiatry was also very low.
+From the early 1950s through to the early 1970s, confidence in the credibility of psychiatry was very low.
 Diagnosis of mental illness could vary wildly depending on the country one was in or the particular school of thought the psychiatrist favored.
-News of the appalling ‘treatments’ being used in asylums and hospitals under the ‘biological psychiatry’ banner caused a public recoil and studies found the results from psychoanalysis were no more effective than no treatment at all.
-1 2
+News of the appalling ‘treatments’ being used in asylums and hospitals under the ‘biological psychiatry’ banner caused a public recoil.
+Despite the resurgence of the subject, studies found the results from psychotherapy were no more effective than no treatment at all.
+2 3 4

 The introduction of psychotropic drugs

-The introduction of these drugs was eagerly welcomed by some psychiatrists desperate to move the subject beyond the often lethal buffoonery of lobotomy, electroconvulsive therapy, insulin shock, or any of the other nonsense that was passing for psychiatry in those days, as substitutes for scientific understanding.
-3
+The introduction of these drugs was eagerly welcomed by some psychiatrists desperate to move the subject beyond the often lethal buffoonery of lobotomy, electroconvulsive therapy, insulin shock, or any of the other nonsense that was passing for psychiatry in those days.
+6

 Serendipity or simply no science